Salesforce Data Integration: Definition, Challenges, Benefits, and Implementation

 What is Salesforce Data Integration?

-Data integration involves assembling and arranging all the existing data sets into a central view.
-In Salesforce, data integration means gathering information from all Salesforce tools, as well as from other third-party apps.
+Salesforce data integration involves assembling and arranging all the existing data from all Salesforce tools, as well as from other third-party apps, to obtain a central view.

 In the same vein, data integration in Salesforce is straightforward because you only need to monitor the incoming and outgoing data.
 Besides, some integrations use automated no-code triggers to sync your data without manual entries.